FranAguero07/OT2_protocols/README.md

 # How to use this protocol
 Due to the fact that the protocols were designed to be as "flexible" and adaptable as possible to our specific needs, they do not include fixed labware positions or amounts.
 This approach allows users to instantly define, for example, the number of plates they want to work with at a given time or, in the case of 384-well plates used for measurements, specify the starting column to optimize the use of the plate's capacity.
 Consequently, these protocols do not include the standard def run() function typically used to define labware positions, which is also required for recognition by the traditional Opentrons application.
-To use these protocols, researchers must follow these steps:
+To use these protocols, researcher must follow these steps:
 1. Copy the protocol of interest from the repository: "LINKKKKKKKK".
 2. Open the Opentrons OT-2 application.
 3. Navigate to: Robot Settings > Advanced > Jupyter Notebook.